San Antonio Probate Lawyer

 For that reason, the best wills are written clearly with as little ambiguity as possible.
 Although even a poorly structured will is better than none at all.
 The potential for a real probate mess exists when the deceased never put their last will and testament into a legal document.

 Not having a will can result in your wishes being either unknown or lacking legal authority.
 Call a San Antonio probate lawyer from the Law Office of Paul D. Hardy to get a last will and testament in place and filed with the courts.
-We’re available either online or at (210) 405-1985.
+We’re available at (210) 405-1985.

 What Happens in Probate When There Is No Will?